- When possible, preserve fresh, locally-grown cabbage for the best quality and nutritional value.

 - Know when fresh cabbage is available in your state with this seasonal food guide.

-- Large cooking pot with lid
+- Large covered cooking pot (for blanching)

 - Cutting board

-3. Prepare Equipment
+3. Prepare Ingredients

 - Thoroughly wash cabbage.